rankutah/blog/sites/quartz-worx/content/countertops/granite.md

 We stock 20 colors of granite and other natural stone in our yard.
 The best price that we can give you is from our in-stock slabs.
 We can also bring in your slab selections from any of the slab suppliers.

 Natural stone prized for its unique movement and durability.
-Every slab is one‑of‑a‑kind, adding character to your space.
+Every slab is one‑of‑a‑kind, adding character and a unique look to your space.

 **Pros**
 - Highly heat‑resistant; great for active kitchens